How do I get to the retreat?

 How near to the town is the house?

 We're the last house in a tiny hamlet with only a few houses.
 There is another house next to ours and a ruin between the two.
 The next small town is Bedar, 20 minutes away by car.
-There are two small food shops with limited opening hours and depending on the season, a bar or two.
+In Bedar, there are two small food shops with limited opening hours and depending on the season, a bar or two.
+In our tiny hamlet, there are no shops or bars.

 How quiet is it?